 One of the first things you’ll notice about Apidexin is that even though it promises to be one of the safer fat burners on the market, its chock full of stimulants.

-On the other hand, this may benefit those who are not, since your body quickly builds tolerance to stimulants and you could stop seeing weight loss quickly.
+But, on the other hand, this may benefit those who are not, since your body quickly builds tolerance to stimulants and you could stop seeing weight loss quickly.

 4. Apidexin Side Effects